George Takei: After Star Trek

 In 2013, Takei was a guest judge in the TBS reality show King of the Nerds, in which he is one of three judges of the Cosplay Competition.

 Beginning September 17, 2013, Takei hosted Takei's Take, a web series reviewing consumer technology in a manner for viewers over 50 years in age.
 The series is produced by AARP.

 Takei made an appearance in issue no. 6 of Kevin Keller where the titular character cites Takei as one of his heroes.
 Upon reading about Kevin with his partner, Takei decides to travel to Riverdale and surprise Kevin.
 Takei also wrote the foreword for the second volume of the Kevin Keller comics.

 Takei appeared in the viral video for Bonnie McKee's song "American Girl" lip syncing the lyrics to her song.

 Starting in 2013, Takei became spokesperson for Rooms To Go, an American furniture retailer.
 He was seen in a series of television commercials where he used his famous "Oh Myyy!" tag line.

 In January 2014, Jennifer Kroot's documentary film about Takei, To Be Takei, premiered at the Sundance Film Festival.
 He also participated in Do I Sound Gay?, a documentary film by David Thorpe about stereotypes of gay men's speech patterns.

 In 2015, he produced a YouTube mini-series It Takeis Two featuring himself and Altman, described as a "parody-scripted reality series" that also includes Internet culture.
 The series ran for nine episodes.

-In early 2017 Takei was featured in television commercials promoting the restaurant Pizza Hut.
+In early 2017, Takei was featured in television commercials promoting the restaurant Pizza Hut.

 In 2019, Takei published They Called Us Enemy, a 208-page memoir in the form of a graphic novel, with a particular focus on his family's time in internment, co-written with Justin Eisinger and Steven Scott and illustrated by Harmony Becker.
 The book received an American Book Award in 2020.
 He narrated the documentary Who's on Top? in 2020.
 In June 2021, dean of the United States Air Force Academy Brig.
 Gen. Linell Letendre announced that They Called Us Enemy, which details both Takei's struggle with internment and understanding of American democracy, would be part of the Academy's new reading initiative for cadets.
-On February 23, 2022, George Takei was the NCLS Kickoff speaker at USAFA, elaborating on his book and how his past influences his future.
+On February 23, 2022, Takei was the NCLS Kickoff speaker at USAFA, elaborating on his book and how his past influences his future.